elicia4/linux_notes/tools/vim/09-vim-tips.md

 So if you wanted to create a sequence of numbers starting with 4 and increase every next occurrence by 10, you know what to do :)

+### Paragraphs

+vim understands the concept of a "paragraph". vim's definition of a paragraph is a block of text surrounded by blank lines.
+There are several motions and text objects to work with this.

+- `[count]}` – Move `[count]` paragraphs forward.
+You can use `<S-v>}` to select all lines from the current line to the next blank line.
+This will include the blank line, so you may want to use `<S-v>}k`.
+- `[count]ip` – Select `[count]` paragraphs.
+It's like `iw` (inner word) except for, well, paragraphs.
+Using `vip` will select all of the paragraph though, rather than from the current line to the end of the paragraph.
+- `[count]ap` – like `ip`, except that this will include the blank lines surrounding the paragraph.

+One caveat here is that vim *doesn't* consider a line with only whitespace as a "blank line".
+So make sure to check this (e.g. with `:set list`) if it doesn't appear to work.